skiptools/skip/README.md

 echo 'alias skip="swift package --disable-sandbox --allow-writing-to-package-directory skip"' >> ~/.zprofile
 ```

 ## System Requirements

-macOS 13+ (ARM or Intel), [XCode.app](https://developer.apple.com/xcode/) and [Gradle 8.0+](https://gradle.org/install/#with-a-package-manager).
+macOS 13+ (ARM or Intel), [XCode.app](https://developer.apple.com/xcode/) and [Gradle 8.0+](https://gradle.org/install).

-## Transpilation
+## Transpilation Output

 For a given package named "SourceModule*Kotlin*", the transpiler takes all the `.swift` source files in the peer "SourceModule" package and transpiles the Swift source files into Kotlin.
 In addition, module-level `build.gradle.kts` and top-level `settings.gradle.kts` files are emitted, such that the output module source can be built or tested with the `gradle` command.

-The output folders for the plug-in are dictated by the build system, and so they differs between Xcode and SPM build.
+The output folders for the plug-in are dictated by the build system, and so they differ between Xcode and SPM build.
 An example resulting folder structure is for the base `SkipLib` and `SkipLibKotlin` packages is:

 ```
 ~/Library/Developer/Xcode/DerivedData/Skip-ABC/SourcePackages/plugins/skip-core.output/SkipLibKotlin/SkipTranspilePlugIn